CGS-James-Greatbanks/GH2017/README.md

 ### Concept:

-Using A-Frame, jQuery and homebrew Blender assets, we have created a web application to "physically" represent data in a more comprehensible and visual form than .csv files and spreadsheets.
+Using A-Frame, jQuery and homebrew Blender assets, we have created a web application to “physically” represent data in a more comprehensible and visual form than spreadsheets.

 For example, when demonstrating how much oil a person consumes in a given timeframe, Distance uses assets rendered in Blender (for instance, a barrel of oil) to visually display data from otherwise incomprehensibly large datasets and making them much more visually intuitive, representative and tangible.

 ---